Vermont & New Hampshire

 After soaking up the autumn woods Kurt wanted to check out Shilling Beer Co. in Littleton, New Hampshire on a recommendation from a brewmaster near Niagara Falls.
 Littleton a small town, much like all the other small towns we’d seen.
 An Italianate fronted Main St. several white churches (some repurposed) with their soaring steeples all near a lively river.

-I checked out a few small galleries while there:
+I looked at a few galleries while there:

 - Bad Art: Truth in advertising.
 It is, in fact bad.
-Some delightfully so.
+Some delightfully.
 I was charmed by the vintage photographs with 2020’s captions.
 Also, they sell records.

 - Shaun Terhune Photography: Very cabin rustic feel with wildlife photographs.
 A lot of owls.
 The owner/artist obliged me by letting me take photos of a moose skull with a full rack he had hanging in his shop.
 I’m adding that to my collection of to-paint.